Eufaula Tribe

 Chief Eufaula by Charles Bird King

-The Eufaula tribe, a Muscogean-speaking people, were part of the Muscogee Creek Confederacy who originally lived in the southeastern United States.
+The Eufaula tribe, a Muscogean-speaking people, was part of the Muscogee Creek Confederacy, which originally lived in the southeastern United States.

 They are thought to have possibly broken off from the Kealedji or Hilibi tribe.
 Their name is thought to have come from a creek called Euharlee in Georgia that was corrupted from a Cherokee word.

-Some Eufaula lived along the Chattahoochee River in Georgia who had settled there possibly before 1733.
+Some Eufaula lived along the Chattahoochee River in Georgia, possibly settling there before 1733.
 With more frequent contact with Europeans and later Americans, they adopted some European-style customs.

-In 1825, their Chief Yoholo Micco traveled to Washington, D.C., in an attempt to renegotiate the Treaty of Indian Springs, which forced them to move across the river to Alabama.
+In 1825, their Chief, Yoholo Micco, traveled to Washington, D.C., to renegotiate the Treaty of Indian Springs, which had forced them to move across the river into Alabama.
 However, the chief was unsuccessful.

-In 1836, they were forced further west to Indian Territory, with the rest of the Creek Indians during the Trail of Tears and in what is now called Eufaula, Oklahoma.
+In 1836, they were forced further west to the Indian Territory, along with the rest of the Creek Indians, during the Trail of Tears, in what is now Eufaula, Oklahoma.

 During the summer and winter of 1836 and 1837, over 14,000 Creek Indians made the three-month journey to Oklahoma, a trip of over 800 land miles and another 400 by water.
 Most left with only what they could carry, wearing inadequate clothing for the winter travel.